Funny Car: Records and championships (1969–1979)

-In recent years, a resurgence of interest in vintage drag cars has created many new "nostalgia" funny cars, which are newly made vintage-style funny car bodies mounted on modern funny car frames or, in certain cases, newly built frames that look close to the originals and are made NHRA legal.
+In recent years, a resurgence of interest in vintage drag cars has created many new "nostalgia" Funny Cars, which are newly made vintage-style Funny Car bodies mounted on modern Funny Car frames or, in certain cases, newly built frames that look close to the originals and are made NHRA legal.
 These "Nostalgia Funny Cars" often compete in various nostalgia drag racing events, such as the NHRA Heritage Hot Rod Racing Series, which includes the National Hot Rod Reunion and the California Hot Rod Reunion.
 In 2007, NHRA limited technical innovation in Funny Car, as well as introducing a 1000 ft track length and restrictions on maximum engine revs.

-Nitro Funny Car racing has never been more competitive than since 2006.
 The dominance of John Force Racing ended in 2006 and between 2007 and 2015 was equalled by DSR, with three TF/FC titles each.
 Funny Car is dominated by multi-car teams, with only Cruz Pedregon, Jim Dunn, and Tim Wilkerson maintaining the traditional one-car operation.